-For flat racers there is a chute which allows for flat races of up to six furlongs to be run on a straight course.
+A chute allows for flat races of up to six furlongs to be run on a straight course.
 There is a smaller chute for one-mile three-furlong contests.

-In flat races using the bends (seven furlongs or longer) jockeys normally stick towards the far rail but often switch nearer side of the track when the ground is testing.
+In flat races using the bends (seven furlongs or further), jockeys typically stick towards the far rail but often switch to the near side of the track when the ground is testing.

-Notably sprinters normally race down the centre of the track and the stats only show a small draw bias just favouring horses who are housed middle-to-high.
+Notably, sprinters typically race down the centre of the track, and the stats only show a slight draw bias favouring horses who are housed middle-to-high.
 Haydock race odds are rarely affected by the draw.